seanoneill505/NMforestwatch/USERSUPPORT.md

 ![NMFW_Layers](images/layer_control.jpg)
 ### Charting Results
 * When a user makes their selection, a chart is produced.
 The chart will show the Median of all 30 meter Pixels within the polygon selection.
-A linear trend analysis is also included on the chart to give a user an indication of a declining, constant, or raising NDVI within the selected area.
+A linear trend analysis is also included on the chart to give a user an indication of a declining, constant, or rising NDVI value within the selected area.
 ![NMFW_View](images/Charting.jpg)